ChASE-library/ChASE/_sources/example/gev.rst.txt

 Choleksy Factorization + ChASE
 -------------------------------

-ChASE parameters can be configured as follows:
+A generalized eigenproblem can be solved by combing ChASE with ScaLAPACK as follows:

 .. code:: c++